godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ![Image on a form - screenshot](02/media/image89.png)

-24. You may add more records.
+24. You may add more Rows.

 ### Exercise 6: Import data

 In this exercise, you will import sample data into your environment.
-Records are imported by a Power Automate flow that you will first import using a solution.
+Rows are imported by a Power Automate flow that you will first import using a solution.

 #### Task 1: Import solution